shuchenliu/NimblyChallenge/README.md

 ---

 ### Introduction
-Developed with React, the projects creates a simple UI for weather querying.
+Developed with React and Redux, the projects creates a simple UI for weather querying.

 ### Usage